MokoSan/BookReviews_2022/Reviews/AutobiographyOfAYogi.md

 ## My 411

 Autobiography of a Yogi is my favorite book of all time and I am happy to have finished my 11th annual pilgrimage to the mind of Parmahansa Yogananda.
 There is no other autobiography that makes me laugh as hard,  leaves me in goosebumps and a state of wonder - every other one wanes in comparison.
-Every single time I have read this book, there is a sense of peace during the hypnogogic state  each time I put the book down after my nightly reading as I drift off to a comfortable place.
+Every single time I have read this book at night, there is invariably a sense of peace that emanates I drift off to that familiar hypnogogic state.
 I learn something new from this book every time I read it - whether it is vocabulary or contextualization of the lessons based on my state of mind at the time.

+Yogananda's life story is truly remarkable and the message is more pragmatic than preachy - (paraphrasing here) "Meditate and be happy!".
+My favorite parts of the book are the younger Yogananda's encounters with yogis performing miracles like it's going out of fashion; the child-like wonder with which these sections are written at always leave me in amazement.
+The interspersed chapters introducing the benefits of yoga and meditation appeal to my scientific bent of mind.
+Needless to say, this book has got me to meditate more with much more fervor than before.

-I am incredibly lucky to have moved only a 20 minute drive from the Self Realization Center in Encinitas and today, 5th of March, I visited the meditation gardens.
+I am incredibly lucky to have moved only a 20 minute drive from the Self Realization Center in Encinitas and today, 5th of February, I visited the meditation gardens.
 Perfect timing after finishing this book!
+Here's a picture:

 ![Meditation Gardens](Images/MeditationGardens.png)